Dummm/minato/README.md

 ##### Disclamer
 Currently, this tool is too unstable for normal use.
-Besides that, it could be useful as a starting point for a more advanced virtualization tool or as an educational material on virtualization.
+Besides that, it could be useful as a starting point for a more advanced virtualization tool or as educational material on virtualization.